cositools/cosi-setup/README.md

 #### Other systems

-No other systems have been officially been tested yet
+No other systems have been officially been tested yet or are supported.

 ### Clusters and supercomputers